Featured in Science Digest #170

 Digest email preview

-The study included 10 participants aged 1.5 to 23.9 years with a condition called OTOF-related hearing loss.
+The study included 10 participants aged 1.5 to 23.9 with a condition called OTOF-related hearing loss.
 The OTOF gene provides instructions for making otoferlin, a protein that allows inner ear cells to send signals to the auditory nerve.
-When otoferlin is missing or not working properly, sound can still be detected by the ear but cannot be transmitted to the brain.
+When otoferlin is missing or not working properly, sound can still be detected by the ear, but the signal is not properly transmitted to the brain.
 To address this, researchers injected a harmless virus carrying a working copy of the OTOF gene directly into the cochlea, the part of the inner ear that converts sound vibrations into electrical signals the brain can interpret.

 • While responses varied widely, hearing improved in all participants.

-• On average, pure-tone hearing thresholds, a subjective measure of the quietest sounds a person can hear, improved from 106 to 52 decibels ** by six months.
+• On average, pure-tone hearing thresholds, a measure based on a hearing test that captures the quietest sounds a person can hear, improved from 106 to 52 decibels (dB) by six months.

 • Most of the total hearing improvement occurred within the first month after treatment.

 • Objective hearing tests also improved.
-These tests measure how well sound signals travel from the ear to the brain.
-After treatment, participants' brains responded to much quieter sounds than before, with improvements of about 16 to 53 dB depending on the type of test.
+These tests measured how well sound signals traveled from the ear to the brain.
+After treatment, participants' brains responded to much quieter sounds than before, with improvements of about 16 to 53 dB, depending on the type of test.

 • The strongest gains were seen in children between 5 and 8 years old.
 One 7-year-old improved enough to hold everyday conversations with her mother without using her hearing device (cochlear implant) or lipreading.
-Still, a 14.5-year-old teenager and a 23.9-year-old adult also showed partial recovery.
+However, a 14-year-old and a 23-year-old also experienced benefits.

-This was a small early-stage study without a comparison group, included only one adult, and followed participants for only 6 to 12 months.
-The researchers also could not yet explain why responses varied so much between individuals.
-Nevertheless, the results add to growing evidence that gene therapies may be a promising way to treat a range of genetic diseases.
+This was a small, early-stage study that lacked a control group, included only one adult, and followed participants for just 6 to 12 months.
+The researchers also could not fully explain why responses varied so much between individuals.
+Nevertheless, the results add to the growing evidence that gene therapies may be a promising way to treat a range of genetic diseases.
 In episode #77, Dr. George Church discusses revolutionary technologies in the field of genetic engineering.